Printer Friendly Version Of

 Theory Section Call for Awards Nominations

-Professor Isaac Reed
+Chair: Isaac Ariail Reed (firstname.lastname@example.org)

-University of Colorado at Boulder
+University of California

 The Junior Theorist Award honors the best paper each year submitted by an early-career sociologist.
 Self-nominations are invited by scholars who have received the Ph.D. but who, at the time of nomination, are not more than eight years beyond the calendar year in which the Ph.D. was granted.
 Nominations should consist of one article written or published in the 12 months preceding the nominations deadline and a letter explaining how the paper advances sociological theorizing.

-The winner will present a keynote address at the Junior Theorists Symposium the year after the award is given (2016).
-Please submit the article electronically to the committee members at the email addresses below by March 2, 2015.
+The winner will present a keynote address at the Junior Theorists Symposium the year after the award is given (2017).
+Please submit the article electronically to the committee members at the email addresses below by March 1, 2016.